-Today almost 3800 banks own $140 billion in bank owned life insurance (BOLI) policies.
+Today, in 2018 almost 3800 banks own $189 billion in bank owned life insurance (BOLI) policies.
+For example, Bank of American owns $22 billion, JP Morgan Chase owns $11 billion and Wells Fargo owns 18 billion in BOLI assets as per their 2018 first quarter balance sheet (please line number 41 in the balance sheet).
+One of the biggest benefits is that BOLI policies produce far superior returns than traditional bank investments, such as municipal bonds, 5- and 10-year Treasuries, and mortgage-backed securities.
+And, the growth in the cash value of the policies, as well as any death benefits paid out are completely tax-free.
 In a specific sense, bank owned life insurance is a permanent life insurance policy purchased for primarily to recover costs of employee benefits and offset liabilities for retirement benefits, helping banks to keep up with ever-rising benefit costs.
 Basically, if you’re a bank president or CEO, you purchase bank owned life insurance for certain employees to provide for them in their eventual retirement, earn better return on Tier 1 assets, as well as to hedge against financial failure.

 How Does Bank Owned Life Insurance Work?